PeterNaydenov/dt-toolbox/Migration.guide.md

+### [x] Method 'spread'
+Method 'spread' has a lot of changes.
+Instruction 'st' now is available as 'standard' or 'std'.
+Instruction 'dt' doesn't exists anymore.
+Instruction 'flat' will return selection in 'shortFlat' data-type.

 ### [x] Data-type 'dt'
 Internal data representation in the library was changed.
 I have recognized the need of information about data structures and their relations.
 So data-type `dt` was depricated as main internal representation data-type and we started to use `flat`.
 If you have build your application around 'dt' data-type, the library will continue to support it (load/spread).
 Code change required.